By Muhammad Yamin, 1921

 “What you have inherited from your fathers, earn over again for yourselves or it will not be yours.”
 Goethe

-The little child sleeps in her mother’s arms.
+The little child nestles in her mother’s lap,

-Rocker hanging in the land of the ancestors.
+Cradle hanging in the land of her ancestors.

-Born in the country, with its own language
+Born to a nation with its own language

-Raised in the customs of the Malay lands
+Raised in the customs of the land of the Malays

 Wherever Sumatra is, there is the nation,

-Until death and laid to rest in the earth
+Till the time I die and am laid in the earth

-Lose our language, and the nation too is lost.
+Lose your language, and your nation is lost too.

 First published in Indonesian in the Dutch language journal Jong Sumatra : organ van den Jong Sumatranen Bond, Batavia, February 1921 via Sandjak-sandjak Muda Mr. Muhammad Yamin [The Young Poems of Mr. Muhammad Yamin] Firma Rada, Djakarta 1954, p.
 9 and republished in Jassin, H. B. Pujangga baru : prosa dan puisi / dikumpulkan dengan disertai kata pengantar oleh H.B.
 Jassin [Pujangga Baru : prose and poetry / collected and accompanied by an introduction by H.B.
 Jassin] Haji Masagung, Jakarta, 1987, p.
 322.